getreu/tp-note/docs/source/tpnote--manual.md

   learn how to configure your file manager's context menu to launch _Tp-Note_.

+### Multilingual customization

+* Do you write your notes in multiple languages?

+  _Tp-Note_ integrates complex linguistic heuristics to determine in what natural language a new note is authored and stores the result in the `lang:` header variable of the new note.

+  This process can be configured in various ways.
+The most important is to provide _Tp-Note_ with a list of language candidates you write your notes.
+  C.f. the variable `tmpl.filter_get_lang` in Tp-Note's configuration file.

+  You may also want to indicate the default region codes of your preferred languages.
+C.f. the variable `tmpl.filter_map_lang` in Tp-Note's configuration file.

+  Please refer to _customization_ section in [Tp-Note's man-page] to learn how to configure _Tp-Note_'s natural language processing.

 ### Choose the web browser for note viewing and make it your default

 * Is your preferred web browser is not *Firefox*?
 Change it![^1]